Functional database model: Overview

-Products that implement the principles of the functional model to varying degrees have been in existence for some time, including products such as Essbase, TM1, Alea, Microsoft Analysis Services, etc.
+Products that implement the principles of the functional model to varying degrees have been in existence for some time, including products such as Essbase, TM1, Jedox, Alea, Microsoft Analysis Services, etc.

 Analytics context

 The management system of an enterprise generally consists of a series of interconnected control loops.
 Each loop starts by developing a plan, the plan is then executed, and the results are reviewed and compared against the plan.
 Based on those results, and a new assessment of what the future holds, a new plan is developed and the process is repeated.
 The three components of the control loop, planning, execution and assessment, have different time perspectives.
 Planning looks at the future, execution looks at the present and review looks at the past.

 Information Technology (IT) plays now a central role in making management control loops more efficient and effective.
 Operational computer systems are concerned with execution while analytic computer systems, or simply Analytics, are used to improve planning and assessment.
 The information needs of each component are different.
 Operational systems are typically concerned with recording transactions and keeping track of the current state of the business – inventory, work in progress etc. Analytics has two principal components: forward-looking or prospective analytics, which applies to planning, and backward looking or retrospective analytics, which applies to assessment.

 In retrospective analytics, transactions resulting from operations are boiled down and accumulated into arrays of cells.
 These cells are identified by as many dimensions as are relevant to the business: time, product, customer, account, region, etc. The cells are typically arrayed in cubes that form the basis for retrospective analyses such as comparing actual performance to plan.
 This is the main realm of OLAP systems.
 Prospective analytics develops similar cubes of data but for future time periods.
 The development of prospective data is typically the result of human input or mathematical models that are driven and controlled through user interaction.